AbhiSurve2412/Wanderlust/README.md

 ## Features

-- **User Authentication**: Users can sign up, log in, and authenticate using secure sessions.
+- User Authentication: Users can sign up, log in, and authenticate using secure sessions.
-- **Listing Management**: Users can create, edit, and delete their property listings.
+- Listing Management: Users can create, edit, and delete their property listings.
-- **Search and Filter**: Explore available listings based on location, category, and other filters.
+- Search and Filter: Explore available listings based on location, category, and other filters.
-- **Reviews and Ratings**: Users can review and rate properties they have stayed at.
+- Reviews and Ratings: Users can review and rate properties they have stayed at.
-- **Responsive Design**: The application is designed to be accessible on various devices.
+- Responsive Design: The application is designed to be accessible on various devices.

 ## Technologies Used

-- **Frontend**:
-  - HTML
-  - CSS
-  - JavaScript

-- **Backend**:
-  - Node.js
+Technologies Used:
+- Frontend: HTML, CSS, JavaScript, EJS
-  - Express.js
+- Backend: Node.js, Express.js
-  - MongoDB
+- Database: MongoDB
+-
 ## Getting Started

 1. Clone the repository: